c3g/GenPipes/pipelines/ampliconseq/README.md

 1. Multiple OTU rarefied table in biom format from previous step.

-21- collate_alpha
+19- collate_alpha
 -----------------
 3rd step (/4) for rarefaction plot.
 Merge all the alpha diversity computed in the previous step.

-22- sample_rarefaction_plot
+20- sample_rarefaction_plot
 ---------------------------
 Last step for rarefaction plot.
 Plot the rarefaction curve for each sample

-23- qiime_report2
+21- qiime_report2
 -----------------
 2nd part report for taxonomic affiliation.
 Plot rarefaction curve for each sample.

-24- single_rarefaction
+22- single_rarefaction
 ----------------------
 This step is recommended.
 It subsamples (rarefy) all the samples to an equal number of sequences for further comparaison.
 You have to provide the number of sequences to subsample per sample in the configuration file (single_rarefaction_depth).